-It was early summer in 2022 when I set off from Buttermere in the Lake District, England, to collect three more Wainwright’s: Great Borne, Starling Dodd and Red Pike.
+It was early summer in 2022 when I set off from Buttermere in the Lake District, England, to collect three more Wainwright’s: Great Borne, Starling Dodd and Red Pike and enjoy a Red Pike Wild Camp.

 After leaving Buttermere I walked alongside the beautiful Crummock Water.